Test Score Algorithms for Budgeted Stochastic Utility Maximization: Approximation guarantees

-\end{lemma} Here, to understand how strong the guarantees~\eqref{avgbound1} and~\eqref{avgbound2} are, we need to analyze the relative cost values $d(S^*)$, $d([k+1])$, and $d(OPT)$.
+Here, to understand how strong the guarantees~\eqref{avgbound1} and~\eqref{avgbound2} are, we need to analyze the relative cost values $d(S^*)$, $d([k+1])$, and $d(\OPT)$.
 In fact, we will see that even the factors for $(\underline{v},\bar v)$ when applying Lemma~\ref{lemma:minmax-score} depend on the relative cost function.
 Hence, in any case, it is necessary to understand how small or large the relative cost of a given set can be, which we study in the next subsection.

 For the utility functions satisfying the extended diminishing returns property, we will show that the minimum and maximum score functions give rise to a good sketch, to demonstrate which we use Lemma~\ref{lemma:minmax-score}.
-This will yield a constant factor approximation guarantee of Algorithm~\ref{algo:simple-greedy} for the budget stochastic utility maximization problem.
+This will yield a constant-factor approximation guarantee of Algorithm~\ref{algo:simple-greedy} for the budget stochastic utility maximization problem.

-The following lemma shows that the utility can be lower bounded using the minimum score function. \begin{lemma} Let $g$ be a value function that satisfies the diminishing returns property.
+The following lemma shows that the utility can be lower bounded using the minimum score function.

+\begin{lemma} Let $f$ be a monotone submodular function satisfying the \emph{extended} diminishing returns property.
 If $u$ is the corresponding utility function defined as in~\eqref{eq:utility}, then